ScilifelabDataCentre/data.scilifelab.se/content/highlights/generode.md

 The **GenErode** pipeline was written in Snakemake and Python3.
 It uses Conda and Singularity containers to achieve reproducibility on high-performance compute clusters.
 It is possible to run the pipeline on Linux systems, such as high-performance computing (HPC) clusters.

 - In adherence with Open Science, the researchers have made the source code freely available on [GitHub](https://github.com/NBISweden/GenErode).
-- The Sumatran rhinoceros test dataset is available in the [Scilifelab Data Repository](https://doi.org/10.17044/scilifelab.19248172), and it can be used to test the GenErode pipeline.
+- The Sumatran rhinoceros test dataset is available in the [SciLifeLab Data Repository](https://doi.org/10.17044/scilifelab.19248172), and it can be used to test the GenErode pipeline.

 #### Article